-You are only permitted to use pens and pencils, a straight edge and one note card during each exam.
-The note card can be any size up to 8.5" by 5.5" for the midterms and up to 8.5" by 11" for the final.
+You are only permitted to use pens and pencils, a straight edge and a single note sheet during each exam.
+Calculators are not permitted.
+The note sheet can be any size up to 8.5" by 5.5" for the midterms and up to 8.5" by 11" for the final.
 It may only have handwritten notes on both sides.
 Typed or mechanically reproduced notes are not permitted.
-Do not attach anything to your note card.
+Do not attach anything to your note sheet.
 If your note sheet does not adhere to any of these conditions it will be immediately confiscated during the exam.
 Additionally a report may be filed with the Academic Integrity Office.